 The Roots of our Lives

 Sometimes I’m amazed at how God chooses to write the stories of our lives.
 Many times when I have forgotten the specifics of an event in my past He will bring it up again.
 It’s as if He’s whispering to me, “I haven’t forgotten and I think it’s time to revisit that monument”.
 So I’ve spent some time reminiscing and I’m so glad I did.
 I even found this picture of Winston and I at Aggie Ring Day.

 Our time at Texas A&M was incredibly special and I’m grateful that we will now have a part of Aggieland growing in our yard.
 This tree reminds me that our marriage is worth protecting.
 That if protected it could last a lifetime.
 I look forward to one day when we will rest under its’ branches.
 When we do, I hope to remember that the journey of our marriage first began beneath similar branches.
-If you are interested in the Aggie Century Tree Project you can find out more here.
+If you are interested in the Aggie Century Tree Project you can find out more by contacting them.
 It’s a wonderful way to help raise scholarship funds for a deserving Texas A&M student while also promoting horticulture.